netconf-wg/restconf-trace-ctx-headers/draft-ietf-netconf-restconf-trace-ctx-headers.md

 # Security Considerations

-The related document {{I-D.draft-ietf-netconf-trace-ctx-extension}} defines two YANG modules that are used when implementing the Trace Context concept, regardless of YANG-based protocol.
-These modules are completely empty, and therefore have very limited security considerations.
-Their purpose is only to indicate which Trace Context header versions the server supports using YANG Library {{RFC8525}}.

 The traceparent and tracestate headers make it easier to track and correlate the flow of requests and their downstream effect on other systems.
-This is indeed the whole point with these headers.
 This knowledge may be used by unauthorized entities to infer a map of a managed network.

 All advice mentioned in the {{W3C-Trace-Context}} under the Privacy Considerations and Security Considerations also apply to this document.